 Alix King is a freelance copywriter and journalist living in Ringwood and has been a food writer for many years (you can find more details here – www.alixking.com).
 Alix’s occasional reviews and recipes are hosted on Dorset Foodie Feed.

 Rachael Pitman – @15milefoodie

 Rachael Pitman is a keen foodie, living in Christchurch and runs The 15 Mile Foodie.
-We have worked with Rachael for a number of years and you can find some of her reviews on Dorset Foodie Feed as well as on her own brilliant food blog.
+We have worked with Rachael for a number of years and you can find some of her reviews on Dorset Foodie Feed as well as linking to their own brilliant food blog via our Directory.

 Rebecca Perl – @adventurousglutton